How to Enable SSH on Ubuntu 18.04

 As you can see from the output, the system IP address is

-Once you’ve found the IP address, go back to the remote machine you’re trying to log in with and enter the following command:
+Once you’ve found the IP address, login to remote machine by running the following

 When you connect through SSH for the first time, you will see a message looking something like this: